AdobeDocs/destination-sdk.en/help/docs-framework/self-service-template.md

 *As you go through this template, replace or delete all the paragraphs in italics (starting with this one).*

 *Start by updating the metadata (title and description) at the top of the page.
-Please ignore all instances of UICONTROL in this page.
+Please ignore all instances of UICONTROL on this page.
 This is a tag that helps our machine translation processes correctly translate the page into the multiple languages that we support.
 We will add tags to your documentation after you submit it.*

 ## Overview